enterstudio/pt2itp/README.md

 #### `DEBUG`

-By default map will spit out the interpolation data to `--output` To visualize matches between address clusters one can set `export DEBUG=1` and stylized GeoJSON will be output to StdErr that can be visualized in geojson.io
+By default map will spit out the interpolation data to `--output` To visualize matches between address clusters one can set `export DEBUG=1` and stylized GeoJSON will be output that can be visualized in geojson.io

 #### `WORKERS`